80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a tinkling sound made by metal pieces shaken or striking together.

-Example sentence When little Clara heard the jingle of coins in her brother’s pocket, she understood that he was the one who stole the money from her piggy bank.
+Example in a sentence When little Clara heard the jingle of coins in her brother’s pocket, she understood that he was the one who stole the money from her piggy bank.

 39. Jangle